cmcskimming/light/docs/index.md

 ### Q: Why only allow one callback?

 "Message" in Light indicates that there's an intended target or consumer, meaning the message "knows" about its callback.
 Handling it this way solves a lot of edge cases.
-To make an event instead, you can make a wrapper which pipes the message into a signal implementation, which is why I believe it'd be bloated to include.
+To make an event instead, you (can) make a wrapper which pipes the message into a signal implementation or set of known callbacks.
 If you're interested in profiling, the docs for [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event profiler.